allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/text/text_classification_AG_NEWS.md

 ## Debug Samples

 ClearML automatically logs the text samples reported to TensorBoard.
-They are displayed in the experiment's **Debug Samples**.
+They are displayed in the experiment's **DEBUG SAMPLES**.

 ![Debug samples](../../../../../img/text_classification_AG_NEWS_04.png)